-- Subject to evolving guidance on the COVID-19 pandemic, students must wear masks during the entire school day with the exception of formal mask breaks and/or while eating breakfast/lunch.
-They must also maintain appropriate physical distancing. - All students must adhere to hallway/staircase movement instructions including staying on the right side of a hall and using up or down only staircases in the proper direction. - Adhere to the cell phone/electronics policy at all times See below - Always practice academic integrity See below - No profanity, shouting or yelling. - No disrupting class or distractions in class. - Always engage in online classes in an appropriate manner. - No bullying See below - No violent or threatening behavior. - No insubordination the refusal to adhere to a directive of a staff member. - Always follow the student dress policy See below - Food is not permitted to leave the cafeteria at any time. - No ordering food for delivery from outside vendors - No cutting classes, Advisory, or reflection.
-Any skip of an assigned class, including Advisory and/or reflection, will result in disciplinary action.
+- Adhere to the cell phone/electronics policy at all times See below - Always practice academic integrity See below - No profanity, shouting or yelling. - No disrupting class or distractions in class. - Always engage in class in an appropriate manner. - No bullying See below - No violent or threatening behavior. - No insubordination the refusal to adhere to a directive of a staff member. - Always follow the student dress policy See below - Food is not permitted to leave the cafeteria at any time. - No ordering food for delivery from outside vendors - No cutting classes, advisory, or reflection.
+Any skip of an assigned class, including advisory and/or reflection, will result in disciplinary action.

-^{}Failure to adhere to these student expectations may result in school discipline.

-^{}Repeated violations may result in a violation of the BPS Code of Conduct.

-^{}Please review the BPS Code of Conduct for a comprehensive list of infractions and consequences.
+Failure to adhere to these student expectations may result in school discipline.
+Repeated violations may result in a violation of the BPS Code of Conduct.
+Please review the BPS Code of Conduct for a comprehensive list of infractions and consequences.